OpenMDAO/POEMs/POEM_004.md

 Community feedback on spline component usage from Garett Barter (NREL) and Andrew Ning (BYU) highlighted a few shortcomings of the current implementation.

-* The current implementation requires a user to create a different Component for each interpolator even if they use the same control point and interpolated point locations.
+* The current implementation requires a user to create a different Component for each interpolator even if they use the same control points and interpolated point locations.
 * The API between the two currently implemented spline components (`AkimaSplineComp`, `BsplineComp`) significantly diverges.
 * The interpolation algorithms should be available for standalone use.
 * The interpolator implementations in the spline components (in particular Akima) are separate from those in the StructuredMetaModel Component and should be combined to eliminate code duplication.